shahanakattil/ai-in-a-day/04-conversational-ai/README.md

    ![GetRecentResearch trigger is selected.
 Trigger phrase is highlighted.](media/getrecentresearch-trigger-phrase.png)

-9. Switch back to the emulator and write, `What is the latest resarch?`.
+9. Switch back to the emulator and write, `What is the latest research?`.
 You will see that our bot can't understand the message anymore.
 So far, our bot has used **Regular Expression Recognizer** as its Language Understanding engine.
 The current setup for the **GetRecentResearch** trigger matches only an exact text to detect user intent.
 A simple typographical error results in a failure.

    ![A dialog shows the user asking latest research with a typo in the text.
 Bot responds with a sorry message.](media/bot-regex-response-latestresearch-fail.png)